yiisoft/active-record/docs/create-model.md

 Notes:
 - It needs to use the `#[\AllowDynamicProperties]` attribute to enable dynamic properties;
-- ❌ It does not use strict typing and can be a reason of hard-to-detect errors;
+- ❌ It doesn't use strict typing and can be a reason of hard-to-detect errors;
-- ❌ It is slower than explicitly defined properties, it is not optimized by PHP opcache and uses more memory;
+- ❌ It is slower than explicitly defined properties, it isn't optimized by PHP opcache and uses more memory;

 ### Public properties